howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

 ```
 This will call a function called `isLoggedIn` and check that it return `false` by default.

-Run `make test`.
+Run `composer test`.
 The tests should fail with a similar error message

 ```php
 There was 1 error: